ezeBalsamo/Yugi-Academy/docs/README.md

 Don't forget to read [this](how-to/how-to-use.md) article to know how to use it.

-You can also watch [this](https://drive.google.com/file/d/1pnhYBdya9ay9dYH9q-9_xxjHdRWqSwi2/view?usp=sharing) introductory video.
+You can also watch [this][introductory-video-link] introductory video.

 ---